InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageStatistics/ComputeMinMaxVarianceMeanOfImage/Documentation.rst

 Synopsis
 --------

-Compute min, max, variance and mean of an image.
+Compute min, max, variance and mean of an Image.

 Results